tomsoderlund/login-as-a-service/README.md

 Done:

+- [x] Fallback email account when not specified on app level
 - [x] Inverted flow (`signup-direct`): sign up, email if NOT user
 - [x] 🐜 Email force lowercase
 - [x] 🐜 Usernames: when only numeric not NULL